 We try to arrange for all birth parents to meet the prospective adopters of their child if this is appropriate, as it helps both sets of parents to know a little more about each other.

-This can be an emotional meeting and the birth relative support service can help you get ready for this, and talk through it afterwards.
+This can be an emotional meeting and the support Adopt South West gives you can help you get ready for this, and talk through it afterwards.

 What happens after the adoption order is made?